Skip to main content

 Constructing the Complete Biochemical Picture

 A superficial look at a single hormone value is insufficient for a true diagnosis.
-The functions through a series of feedback loops, primarily the Hypothalamic-Pituitary-Gonadal (HPG) axis.
+The endocrine system functions through a series of feedback loops, primarily the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 The brain (hypothalamus and pituitary) sends signals to the gonads (testes or ovaries), which then produce hormones like testosterone or estrogen.

 The levels of these hormones in the blood are then sensed by the brain, which adjusts its signals accordingly.
 A full diagnostic panel assesses multiple points along this axis to determine where the communication breakdown is occurring.